slash-lang/slash/README.md

 `make install` will install Slash under `/usr/local` by default.
 This install prefix can be changed with the `--prefix=<path>` option.

+#### OS X

+If you have [Homebrew](http://mxcl.github.io/homebrew/) installed you can install the dependencies by running:

+    brew install gmp pcre libgcrypt yajl discount

 ### Windows

 A vanilla Slash can be built on Windows using mingw-gcc.
 In the future, binaries for `slash-cli` and common SAPIs will be distributed.